 THE JAMES PENDERGRAST MEMORIAL LIBRARY

-The James Pendergrast Memorial Library is a modern, 73,000 square foot facility, which opened in 1994, and seats more than

-900. The library is the largest facility of its kind in Southwest Georgia.
+The James Pendergrast Memorial Library is a modern, 73,000 square foot facility, which opened in 1994, and seats more than 00.
+The library is the largest facility of its kind in Southwest Georgia.
 It features study areas, a large lecture room, GSAMS Room, and ASU’s state-of-the-art Academic Student Technology Lab.
-The Educational Technology Training Center and the Curriculum Resource Center are both housed in the Library.
-The six million dollar building houses more than 200,000 volumes and subscriptions to 600 periodicals.
-The library maintains an extensive microfiche collection, including the Full ERIC DOC- UMENT collection on microfiche.
-CD-room terminals give usersaccess toEthnic Newswatchand other titles.The library has an automated library system called Endeavor/Voyager which includes cataloging, circulation, serials, acquisitions and a public catalog.
-Special collections include Black Literature, French Literature, Recordings and books written by Dr. Joseph Winthrop Holley, founder of the University.
+The Educational Technology Center, Office of Instructional and Informational Training Room, NASA/SEMMA Lab and the Curriculum Resource Center are all housed in the Library.
+The six million dollar building houses more than 199, 196 volumes and subscriptions to 268 periodicals.
+The library maintains an extensive microfiche collection, including the Full ERIC DOCUMENT collection on microfiche.
+The library has an automated library system called Voyager which includes cataloging, circulation, serials, acquisitions and a public catalog.
+Special collections include Black Literature, and books written by Dr. Joseph Winthrop Holley, founder of the University.